IceHe/lib/snips/message-queues/kafka.md

 ### Network Layer

-- The network layer is a fairly straight-forward NIO server, and will not be described in great detail.
+- **The network layer is a fairly straight-forward NIO server**, and will not be described in great detail.
-    - The sendfile implementation is done by giving the MessageSet interface a writeTo method.
+    - The `sendfile` implementation is done by giving the `MessageSet` interface a `writeTo` method.
-    - This allows the file-backed message set to use the more efficient transferTo implementation instead of an in-process buffered write.
+    - This allows the file-backed message set to use the more efficient `transferTo` implementation instead of an in-process buffered write.
     - The threading model is a single acceptor thread and N processor threads which handle a fixed number of connections each.
     - This design has been pretty thoroughly tested [elsewhere](http://sna-projects.com/blog/2009/08/introducing-the-nio-socketserver-implementation) and found to be simple to implement and fast.
     - The protocol is kept quite simple to allow for future implementation of clients in other languages.

 ### Messages

-- Messages consist of a variable-length header, a variable-length opaque key byte array and a variable-length opaque value byte array.
+- **Messages consist of a variable-length header, a variable-length opaque key byte array and a variable-length opaque value byte array.**
     - The format of the header is described in the following section.
     - Leaving the key and value opaque is the right decision :
         - there is a great deal of progress being made on serialization libraries right now, and any particular choice is unlikely to be right for all uses.
     - Needless to say a particular application using Kafka would likely mandate a particular serialization type as part of its usage.
-    - The RecordBatch interface is simply an iterator over messages with specialized methods for bulk reading and writing to an NIO Channel.
+    - The `RecordBatch` interface is simply an iterator over messages with specialized methods for bulk reading and writing to an NIO `Channel`.

 ### Message Format

-- Messages (aka Records) are always written in batches.
+- **Messages (aka Records) are always written in batches.**
     - The technical term for a batch of messages is a record batch, and a record batch contains one or more records.
     - In the degenerate case, we could have a record batch containing a single record.
     - Record batches and records have their own headers.
     - The format of each is described below.

-#### Record Batch
+#### _Record Batch_

 - The following is the on-disk format of a RecordBatch.